k-Jandhyala/ucrtextbookfiles/README.md

-# Files GitHub Pages Site
+# Files Static Site

 A simple static site for hosting course materials and documents.
+Works on both GitHub Pages and Vercel.

-## Setup Instructions
+## Deployment Options

+### Option 1: GitHub Pages
 1. **Enable GitHub Pages:**
    - Go to your repository settings
    - Navigate to "Pages" in the left sidebar